BYUI-ECEN-361/ECEN-361-STM32-Lab-08-DAC-ADC-Sampling/README.md

 After committing and pushing to github, be sure to finish the assignment by pasting the URL of this repo into the iLearn Assignment.

+For plotting from the USART2 out (PuTTY),  https://hackaday.io/project/5334-serialplot-realtime-plotting-software

 <!----------------------------------->